pea1bee/hotstar-ipl-ad-mute/README.md

 2. Find and select `Hotstar IPL Ad Muter` extension.
 Click on "Details".
 3. Click on the section labeled "Inspect views"
 4. **During the IPL livestream**, look for the console log `Ad detected:` followed by the `adName`.
-5. Add full or unique parts of this ad identifier in the `targetAdIds` array in `background.js`
+5. Add full or unique parts ad identifiers you want to mute to the `targetAdIds` array in `background.js`

+Alternatively, you can also Open Chrome DevTools (F12) and look for URLs that begin with `https://bifrost-api.hotstar.com/v1/events/track/ct_impression` during a live sport stream and get the ad identifier from the `adName` query parameter.

 ---

 ## Caveats
-- Sometimes ads are cut short abruptly when the next over is about to begin, which may cause a few seconds of muted live action
+- Sometimes when greedy broadcasters think they can sneak in one more ad but the next over is just about to begin so they have to abruptly cut short the ad, this may cause a few seconds of muted live action
-- This extension will break if Hotstar change the ad tracking URLs or change the format or keywords in ad identifiers
+- This extension may break if Hotstar change their current ad tracking URLs or change the format or keywords used in their ad identifiers

 ## License